junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 Dean winces, remembering the huge trench coat shape against the snow storm and the wings spreading so wide he can't see the edge taking over all the spaces in the redwoods. *Giant, no kidding.
 He hasn't got a single full-body shot of Cas ever since Purgatory.*

 "What's dragging you away?"
 He remembers the openings in the mid-air, the edge like a wound of the space; remembers Cas stepping towards it, towards the eye of the tornado where the deadliest things come through most fiercely; then his grace weaves into the tear, gone from the sight.
-Leaving Dean alone, shaking, with nothing but exhaustion and bitter.
+Leaving Dean alone, shaking, with nothing but exhaustion and bitterness.

 "Law of physics?"
 Cas offers.

 There is no visible deadbeat badass being in this space, now that they have been here, so long, talking.
 No other evil beings cutting them off, no one (hopefully) listening in.
 No one running the place except for the natural order. *Huh.*

-The easiest and toughest rule to break, then.
+*The easiest and toughest rule to break, then.*

 "Cas," Dean steadies his spinning thought, asking the most important question, the only question echoing in his mind every day and night since Purgatory, since before that.
 "How can I get you back?
 The whole, complete, normal, you.
 Not bits and pieces of glimpses here and there." *Not broken, not crazy, not amnesia.
 Just, Cas.*